TeodoraVlad12/TeodoraVlad12/README.md

 # Hi, I'm Teodora Vlad👋
 I was born in **Bacau, Romania**, but currently I am studying for my bachelor's degree in Cluj, Romania.
-I am a third year student at Babes-Bolyai University studying Computer Science.
+I am a third year student at Babes-Bolyai University studying Computer Science and a Software Developer Engineer Intern at Amazon Iasi.
 <br>

 ## 🔭 Things I work with